 тримай улюблений фестиваль! · Donate · Підтримай улюблений фестиваль! · Donate · Підтримай улюблений фестиваль! · Donate · Підтримай улюблений фестиваль! · Donate · Підтримай улюблений фестиваль! · Donate · Підтримай улюблений фестиваль! · Donate · Підтри

-The Living Library is an interactive event that brings the human dimension to the idea of diversity.
-We organise the Living Library and select unique ‘books’ for it in order to offer ‘readers’ the experience of dialogue and awareness of how the life of a real person representing a certain vulnerable social group differs from our preconceptions about it.
+The Living Library is an interactive event which gives a human dimension to the idea of diversity.
+We organize the Living Library and find unique “books” for it to give the “readers” the experience of dialogue and awareness of how the life of a real person who represents a certain vulnerable group in society is different from our ideas about it.

 The Living Library breaks walls between people through communication.
-You should only try!
+Just try it once!

-If you have any questions or suggestions, you can contact the Living Library coordinator Yana Salakhova – email@example.com.
+Should you have any questions or suggestions, please email the Living Library coordinator Yevhen Pavliukovsky at firstname.lastname@example.org.